Pomax/are-we-flying/docs/index.md

   <source src="./graphics/dual-project.js" />
 </graphics-element>

-This is again better, but if you look at what happens at the transitions, our outer circle intersects the next leg of our flight path _before_ it reaches the next waypoint, so what if we transition early?
+This is again better, but if you look at what happens at the transitions with angles less than 90 degrees, our outer circle intersects the next leg of our flight path _before_ the plane reaches the next waypoint, so what if we transition early?

 Instead of just projecting our plane onto the current leg, we'll also project the plane onto the _next_ leg, and if the distance from our plane to that second projection is less than our plane's outer radius, we transition, while still using our inner radius for finding a point on the flight path to target:

 ```javascript
 function checkTransition(p) {